 Be Aware of Proper Eating Techniques

 If you want to appear savvy, knowing how to eat with the utensils is important during a formal dinner.
 Place the fork in the hand you normally eat or write with.
 The American way to cut meat is to place the fork in the other hand to secure the meat in place and place the knife in your coordinated hand to cut the meat.
 Then put down the knife and switch the fork to your regular hand to lift the bite-sized pieces to your mouth.

 The British way to cut and eat meat is to not switch the fork, but to lift the meat to your mouth with the fork in the hand you don’t normally use.
 This saves the step of switching hands each time you need to cut the meat.

-Bread is a finger food, so don't use your fork to eat it.
-Instead of cutting it, tear off bite-sized pieces and butter them one bite at a time.
+Bread is finger food, so don't use your fork to eat it.
+Instead of cutting it, tear off bite-sized pieces and butter them one or two bites at a time.
 Slathering an entire slice of bread is awkward and will give away your lack of understanding of proper table manners.
 It can also be very messy.

 When you drink water, tea, coffee, wine, or any other beverage, put down your utensils before picking up the glass or cup.
 After you use each utensil, rest it on the edge of your plate; don’t put it back in the lineup.

 Remember that if you make a mistake, most people probably won’t know as long as you don’t call it to their attention.
-In fact, if you look around the table and watch others, you may find that you know as much or more about formal dinner etiquette than most of them.
+In fact, if you look around the table and watch others, you may find that you know as much or more about formal dinner etiquette than most.